Virtual Office Australia | Sydney CBD, ABN-Ready Address

 All mail received at your virtual office address is processed according to your instructions:

-- Document Service Acceptance – Legal documents served at the registered office are accepted and you are notified immediately
+• Document Service Acceptance – Legal documents served at your address are accepted and you are notified immediately

 Government mail from ASIC, the ATO, state revenue offices, and other regulators is flagged as priority and communicated to you on the day of receipt.